chloealbright/DevHiveMind/Algorithms & Data Structures/All Sorts of Sorts.md

 ---
 ![[sortRuntime.png]]

-<iframe src="https://www.hackerearth.com/practice/algorithms/sorting/radix-sort/visualize/" allow="fullscreen" allowfullscreen="" style="height: 100%; width: 100%; aspect-ratio: 4 / 3;"></iframe>
+<iframe src="https://www.hackerearth.com/practice/algorithms/sorting/radix-sort/visualize/" allow="fullscreen"style="height: 100%; width: 100%; aspect-ratio: 4 / 3;"></iframe>

 > [!important] On Interview you may be asked a question more so then actually implement also you can mention that you would use one sort or the other with reason why depending if it is relevant to problem your doing.
 ### Merge Sort: